astronomer/docs/astro/create-cluster.md

 ## Overview

-The Astro install typically starts with 1 Cluster per Organization.
-Depending on your use case, however, your team can choose to configure multiple Astro Clusters.
+The Astro install typically starts with 1 cluster per Organization.
+Depending on your use case, however, your team can choose to configure multiple Astro clusters.
 This could enable a few benefits, including:

-- Clusters in different regions
+- clusters in different regions
-- Different Clusters for development and production environments
+- Different clusters for development and production environments

-Within a single Workspace, you can host Deployments across multiple Clusters.
-For example, you might have a production Deployment running in a production Cluster and a development Deployment running in a development Cluster.
+Within a single Workspace, you can host Deployments across multiple clusters.
+For example, you might have a production Deployment running in a production cluster and a development Deployment running in a development cluster.
 Both of those Deployments can be in the same Workspace.

-This guide provides instructions for provisioning additional Clusters within your Astro Organization.
+This guide provides instructions for provisioning additional clusters within your Astro Organization.

 ## Prerequisites